 In reality, the DS 5 unlikely to tempt many buyers away from these established favourites – it's more likely to be seen as an interesting alternative to large family cars such as the Vauxhall Insignia and Ford Mondeo, offering distinctive styling and a more upmarket interior.

 That interior boasts some very high-quality materials, sumptuous leather seats and a unique layout that sees some controls relocated to the roof – like you might find in an aircraft cockpit.
 In addition to this top-notch fit and finish, the interior of the DS 5 offers lots of space for you and your passengers – although taller adults might find their heads brushing the rooflining in the back, as the car's swoopy styling results in somewhat less headroom than you might expect.

-There's quite a wide choice of engines with the DS 5 – a powerful turbocharged petrol with a six-speed manual gearbox, as well as no less than four diesels with a choice of manual or automatic transmission.
+There's quite a wide choice of engines with the DS 5 – a turbocharged petrol, as well as three diesels with a choice of manual or automatic transmission.
 Finally, there's a diesel-electric hybrid that tops the range.
 It boasts impressive technology, but unfortunately that doesn't translate into class-leading running costs and it's quite expensive to buy in the first place.

-Three trim levels are offered: DSign, DStyle and DSport, but unless you really want integrated sat nav, there's no need to look beyond the entry-level DSign version, as the DS 5 quickly starts to look like poor value for money as you move up to the higher specifications.
+Three trim levels are offered: Elegance, Prestige and a 1955 Limited Edition, but unless you really want extras like brighter, Xenon headlights and a reversing camera, there's no need to look beyond the entry-level Elegance version, as it's very well equipped and the DS 5 quickly starts to look like poor value for money once you add to the price of the car.